jundalisay/sp/content/en/research/descartes/philosophy/part-4/article-184.md

 The formation of glass from liquid creates elongated channels between its particles.
 Only the middle of these channels is wide enough to allow passage to the air-aether particles.
 This makes glass transparent.

-On the sides of these channels, there are tiny slits or crevices so narrow that only the fire-aether [as virtual photons] can occupy them.
+On the sides of these channels, there are tiny slits or crevices so narrow that only the fire-aether [as channels of electrons] can occupy them.*

+{{< n n="These small channels give magnetism to the glass (or expanded rubber balloon)" >}}

 **The fire-aether always takes on the shape of the places where it is found.**